Adaptive deep learning for nonlinear time series models: Introduction

 The goal of this paper is to develop a general theory for adaptive nonparametric estimation of the mean function of a nonlinear time series using DNNs.
 The contributions of this paper are as follows.

-First, we provide bounds of (i) generalization error (Lemma \ref{lem: error-gap-bound}) and (ii) expected empirical error (Lemma \ref{lem: emp-error-bound}) of general estimators of the mean function of a nonlinear and possibly nonstationary time series.
-These results are of independent theoretical interest since they can be useful to investigate asymptotic properties of nonparametric estimators including DNNs.
-Building upon the results, we establish a generalization error bound of DNN estimators (Theorem \ref{thm: pred-error-bound}).
+First, we provide bounds of (i) generalization error (Lemma C.1) and (ii) expected empirical error (Lemma C.2) of general estimators of the mean function of a nonlinear and nonstationary $\beta$-mixing time series.
+We note that Lemma C.1 allows the $\beta$-mixing coefficients to decay both polynomially and exponentially fast and are of independent theoretical interest since they can be useful to investigate asymptotic properties of nonparametric estimators including DNNs.
+Building upon the results, we establish a generalization error bound of non-penalized DNN estimators (Theorem \ref{thm: pred-error-bound}) with a $C$-Lipschitz activation function (e.g., rectified linear unit (ReLU), LeakyReLU, sigmoid, and softplus).